 Make the most of what’s on offer in York

 It’s easy to get distracted by well the work and stress at university, or what’s for dinner, so you miss that play you wanted to see, or that yoga class you desperately wanted to go to, to sit and wonder whether you could eat a Domino’s family meal deal by yourself.
 But I want to make the most of the opportunities at University while I still can!

 Stay focused on the bigger picture

 My dream is not to be an academic teaching hungover, sleep-deprived teenagers for the rest of my days, as they’d know more than I do within a week and I can’t deal with that inferiority.

 As that is not my dream, so I don’t need to invest in tweed, or hours of beating myself up for not getting a first, as well I don’t need it for what I want to do.
 My best is my best and that’s good enough.

 Try new things

 I want to do more of things I enjoy for instance I used to do an evening yoga class and loved it so I’m going to find another class to try.

 Get adventurous with my cooking

-I have a selection of yummy cookbooks coming back with me to York and my slow cooker, in an attempt to learn how to cook well, to hopefully spend less money on food I can’t make.
+I have a selection of yummy cookbooks coming back with me to York and my slow cooker, in an attempt to learn how to cook well, to hopefully spend less money on food I don’t make.
 Also it gets boring eating the same few meals everyday, so I’m going to at least try and be a bit more adventurous with my meals.
-It’s also a more productive form of procrastination, and I’m deffo up for that.
+It’s also a more productive form of procrastination and that works for me.